rishipatel092005/Privacy-First-Voice-AI-Agent-/README.md

-# Local Voice AI Agent
+# Privacy-First Voice AI Agent

 A real-time voice chat application powered by local AI models.
 Have voice conversations with local LLMs via Ollama (Gemma 3).
 Runs fully on your laptop.